flavioneri/hori_8way_gate/README.md

 This should be printed by a 3d printer and I'll support both **STL** and **OBJ** formats.

-I tested this with my own stick and it seems that worked well.
+I tested this with my own stick and it seems that it worked well.

 ## Screenshots from the files: